sungsoo-ahn/2025/_posts/2025-04-28-Boost-translation-capabilities-low-resource-language.md

 These parameters are commonly employed in text generation tasks to control output length, randomness, and termination criteria.

 While prompt tuning shows potential, its effectiveness for low-resource languages remains a challenge.
 Refining the mechanisms to optimize prompt tuning for such scenarios is left for future work.

+## Acknowledgement
+I would like to thank David Dale for his critical input in understanding how best to adapt a language model to translate to low resource languages.